 Paper 1: Listening, reading and writing.
 2.5 hours in length.
 40% of the A Level marks.

 Paper 2: Writing.
 2 hours.
 30% of the A Level marks.

 Paper 3: Speaking.
 25 minutes.
 30 % of the A Level marks.

 This course will give you an excellent understanding of the French language and culture.
-It will help prepare you for being successful in finding a job in teaching, translating, in travel and tourism but also in one of the many sectors of the business world.
+It is an essential qualification if you want to study French at university.
+It will also help prepare you for being successful in finding a job in teaching, translating, in travel and tourism but also in one of the many sectors of the business world.

 You will be expected to complete at least 4 hours of private study a week.
 This work is outside of the classroom and will enable you to complete your homework tasks and achieve your target grade.

 You will also need to keep a close eye on current issues in this country but also about French speaking countries.
 Having an interest on French cultural aspects such as cinema, literature, music and art would be a great advantage.

 The college will provide you with basic textbooks and teaching materials.
 You will need to purchase paper, pens and other writing materials.
 We strongly advise you to obtain a French dictionary such as Oxford Hachette and also a unilingual French dictionary.